 The insurance market today has many options that are geared towards addressing numerous needs for individuals and families considering life insurance.

-Whole life and universal life are two popular permanent life insurance products to choose from and it’s important that you understand the advantages and disadvantages to both types.
+Whole life and universal life are two popular permanent life insurance products to choose from and it’s important that you understand the advantages and disadvantages of both types.

 The products under these two umbrellas address a need for lifelong coverage as opposed to the temporary “term” coverage, which protects a policyholder for a certain number of years (typically between 10-30), upon which time it may continue as a very expensive annual renewable term policy.